brian1917/workloader/README.md

 Run `go get github.com/brian1917/workloader` or to update `go get -u github.com/brian1917/workloader`.
 This will download the repo and depenendies and install in your Go path to start using.

 ### Don't have Go installed?
 Download the binary for your operating system from the [releases](https://github.com/brian1917/workloader/releases) section of this repository.
 No other installation required.
+Your first command should be to add a PCE so run `workloader pce-add`.